Cuphadi/Trie-Data-Structure-Project/README.md

 - Get the size of the Trie

 ## Project Structure
+- `src/`
   - `ProjectInterface.java`: Main class with the user interface
   - `Trie.java`: Implementation of the Trie data structure
   - `TrieNode.java`: Class representing a single node in the Trie
-- `Dictionary.txt`: A text file containing a list of words for the Trie
+- `Dictionary.txt`: A text file containing a list of words for the Trie (in root directory)

 ## How to Run
 1. Ensure you have Java installed on your system
+2. Navigate to the project root directory
-2. Compile the Java files: javac ProjectInterface.java Trie.java TrieNode.java
+3. Compile the Java files: javac src/*.java
-3. Run the program: java ProjectInterface
+4. Run the program: java -cp src ProjectInterface
-4. Follow the on-screen prompts to interact with the Trie

 ## Requirements
 - Java SE Development Kit (JDK) 8 or higher
-- `Dictionary.txt` file in the same directory as the Java files
+- `Dictionary.txt` file in the root directory of the project

 ## Usage
 The program presents a menu-driven interface where you can: